-1. Cut a piece of baking paper big enough to overhang the sides of the tray piece of your steaming attachment.
-Screw it up into a ball and wet it then wring the water out, open up the paper and use it to line the steaming attachment tray (see photo down the page if this doesn’t make sense to you).
+- Cut a piece of baking paper big enough to overhang the sides of the tray insert of the steaming attachment.
+Screw it up into a ball and wet it then wring the water out, open up the paper and use it to line the steaming attachment tray.

-2. Place eggs, garlic powder and herbamare into mixer bowl.
-Combine for 10 seconds/speed 4/MC on.
+- Place eggs, garlic powder and herbamare into mixer bowl.
+Combine 10 seconds/speed 4/MC on.
 Pour onto lined steaming attachment tray.
-Rinse mixer bowl.

-3. Set the steaming basket in place inside mixer bowl and weigh in the rice.
-Add 1L of water (TM5 users: you will need 1.4L water).
+- Set the simmering basket in place inside rinsed mixer bowl and weigh in the rice.
+Add 1L water (TM5 users: you will need 1.4L water).
 Set steaming attachment in place on top of bowl.
 Steam for 17 minutes/100/speed 4/MC on.

-5. Set the omelette aside to cool completely, then slice into 1.5-2cm wide slices.
+- Set omelette aside to cool completely, then slice into 1.5-2cm wide slices.

-6. Transfer rice to a dish that has a fairly large base area.
-Add ACV, rapadura and salt and use a large spoon to thoroughly combine.
-Set aside to cool to room temperature.
+- Transfer rice to a dish that has a fairly large base area.
+Add vinegar, sugar and salt.
+Combine thoroughly with a large spoon.
+Set aside to cool for half an hour.

-8. Lay down a nori sheet on your sushi mat and spread onto it one fifth of the rice.
+- Lay down a nori sheet on a sushi mat and spread onto it 1/5 of the rice.
 Use wet fingers to distribute the rice evenly, leaving a strip a couple of centimetres at the top of the sheet bare.
 Spread a strip of mayonnaise near to the bottom of the rice and top with strips of omelette and pieces of avocado.
 Roll from the bottom upwards using the mat to assist.
 Wet the bare piece of nori at the top with water before rolling the last part of the roll up.
-Transfer to a cutting board, with the join side down.
+Transfer to a cutting board, join side down.
 Repeat until all five rolls are made.

-9. When all rolls are made, use a serrated knife to cut to desired thickness.
+- When all rolls are made, use a serrated knife to cut to desired thickness – I usually cut each roll into eight pieces.
 Serve with tamari.